danielqueiroz/metrics/stats/README.md

 mvn spring-boot:run
 ```

-#### Docker
-Use the following docker-compose file to run the full project on a docker image.

 ### Testing
 This application uses JUnit for unit testing and Cucumber for integration testing.
 You can launch the tests by using the following maven command: